 - Our daily outings are shorter.
 We used to be out from 12.30 to 3.30pm.
 Most days, we do a shorter outing from 1 to 3pm and I choose venues that are nearer and familiar for us like parks, small museums or the library.

 - I do not do any serious work for my blog during the day anymore.
-I used to be able to work when my older 2 kids are having 45 minutes screen time.
+I used to be able to work 1 to 1.5 hour in the day.
 Right now, I used that time to bath Abby and nurse her.
 Making the choice to not work during the day has definitely made me a happier mom.
 There is no more conflict with my children and work.
 I can fully commit to take care of my children in the day and focus on my work at night.

 How we are doing home learning with Baby Abby